Snowflake (NYSE:SNOW) Raised to Buy at Rosenblatt Securities

-Rosenblatt Securities upgraded shares of Snowflake (NYSE:SNOW) from a neutral rating to a buy rating in a report published on Tuesday, Analyst Price Targets reports.
-The firm currently has $285.00 price objective on the stock.
+Rosenblatt Securities upgraded shares of Snowflake (NYSE:SNOW) from a neutral rating to a buy rating in a research report sent to investors on Monday, Benzinga reports.

-A number of other equities research analysts also recently issued reports on SNOW.
+Other analysts also recently issued reports about the stock.
 Zacks Investment Research downgraded shares of Snowflake from a buy rating to a hold rating in a research note on Saturday, February 6th.
-Morgan Stanley increased their price objective on shares of Snowflake from $265.00 to $270.00 and gave the stock an equal weight rating in a research note on Wednesday, March 10th.
-UBS Group started coverage on shares of Snowflake in a report on Monday, March 29th.
-They issued a buy rating and a $275.00 target price for the company.
-Citigroup dropped their target price on shares of Snowflake from $325.00 to $295.00 and set a neutral rating for the company in a report on Wednesday, March 10th.
-Finally, Barclays dropped their target price on shares of Snowflake from $295.00 to $270.00 and set an equal weight rating for the company in a report on Wednesday, March 10th.
-Two investment analysts have rated the stock with a sell rating, fifteen have given a hold rating and twelve have issued a buy rating to the stock.
-The company has an average rating of Hold and a consensus price target of $283.93.
+Mizuho cut their target price on shares of Snowflake from $350.00 to $300.00 and set a buy rating on the stock in a research note on Thursday, May 13th.
+Barclays cut their target price on shares of Snowflake from $295.00 to $270.00 and set an equal weight rating on the stock in a research note on Wednesday, March 10th.
+UBS Group began coverage on shares of Snowflake in a research note on Monday, March 29th.
+They set a buy rating and a $275.00 target price on the stock.
+Finally, Credit Suisse Group dropped their price target on shares of Snowflake from $310.00 to $275.00 and set a neutral rating on the stock in a research note on Wednesday, March 10th.
+Two investment analysts have rated the stock with a sell rating, fifteen have assigned a hold rating and twelve have issued a buy rating to the company’s stock.
+The company presently has an average rating of Hold and an average price target of $283.93.

-Several hedge funds have recently made changes to their positions in the company.
-Teachers Retirement System of The State of Kentucky grew its position in shares of Snowflake by 78.1% during the 1st quarter.
-Teachers Retirement System of The State of Kentucky now owns 18,700 shares of the company’s stock worth $4,288,000 after buying an additional 8,200 shares during the period.
-Optiver Holding B.V. acquired a new stake in shares of Snowflake during the 1st quarter worth approximately $1,485,000.
-Jeppson Wealth Management LLC acquired a new stake in shares of Snowflake during the 1st quarter worth approximately $212,000.
-Draper Asset Management LLC acquired a new stake in shares of Snowflake during the 1st quarter worth approximately $521,000.
-Finally, Melqart Asset Management UK Ltd acquired a new stake in shares of Snowflake during the 1st quarter worth approximately $10,664,000.
-23.16% of the stock is owned by institutional investors.
+A number of large investors have recently bought and sold shares of the stock.
+180 Wealth Advisors LLC acquired a new position in Snowflake in the first quarter worth about $501,000.
+Kingsview Wealth Management LLC acquired a new stake in shares of Snowflake during the first quarter worth approximately $218,000.
+Principal Financial Group Inc. increased its holdings in shares of Snowflake by 6.5% during the first quarter.
+Principal Financial Group Inc. now owns 4,734 shares of the company’s stock worth $1,085,000 after buying an additional 287 shares in the last quarter.
+Teachers Retirement System of The State of Kentucky increased its holdings in shares of Snowflake by 78.1% during the first quarter.
+Teachers Retirement System of The State of Kentucky now owns 18,700 shares of the company’s stock worth $4,288,000 after buying an additional 8,200 shares in the last quarter.
+Finally, Optiver Holding B.V. acquired a new stake in shares of Snowflake during the first quarter worth approximately $1,485,000.
+26.25% of the stock is owned by hedge funds and other institutional investors.

 About Snowflake